What is the Clare Boothe Luce Scholars Program?

 Guidelines and Checklist

-Students should prepare a two-page statement that concisely summarizes
+Students should prepare a one to two-page statement that concisely summarizes

 |Transcript||Unofficial copy from the registrar is permissible; most recent semester’s course grades must be included.|